roman-milk/roman-milk.github.io/rob-and-lori.md

+===

- ****** Rob and Lori Ch.
-04 ****** byJust_Plain_Bob© I hit the city limits at six in the morning and slowly drove through town looking for the changes that must have occurred during my two year absence.
+I hit the city limits at six in the morning and slowly drove through town looking for the changes that must have occurred during my two year absence.
 I noticed that Charlie Farrow's gas station was gone and a McDonalds sat in its place.
 Alice's Diner was now Suzie Q's Café and Apex Appliances had boarded over windows and a For Lease sign.
 There was a touch of irony in that the Super 8 Motel was the only motel I could find that had a vacancy and the way things were going for me I almost bet myself as I walked up to the counter that I would end up in room 116.
 But fate didn't hate me that much and I got 142 around in the back.

  I unloaded what I would need for a couple of days and moved it into the room and then I drove over to Patty Ann's Café and had breakfast.
 The only person there that I knew was Sally Jeffers.
 Sally had been working the breakfast shift at Patty's when I first ate there fifteen years ago.
 I'd no sooner sat down and she was there with the coffee and creamers and as she set them down she asked: